avni0000patel/Professional-README-Generator/README.md

 # Professional README Generator
 In this project I have created an application using node that creates a professional README for a user's project based on the user's input.
 It’s important to have a high-quality README when creating a project on GitHub.
-This will make creating a README easier for the user and thus allowing the user to have more time to work on the project.
+This generator will make creating a README easier for the user and thus allow the user to have more time to work on the project.
 ## GitHub Link
 https://github.com/avni0000patel
 ## Walkthrough Video Link